• Skip to primary navigation

 • Arrange the branches in your vase and place it in a light cool area away from heat and direct sunlight.

-• After about 1-2 weeks you should have blooming branches and can move the vase where ever you like in the home.
+• After about 1-2 weeks you should have blooming branches and you can then move the vase where ever you like in the home.

 Notes